TheThinkingHome/device_sentinel/README.md

 **Requires** Home Assistant 2026.5 or newer.

 It runs on sensible defaults the moment it is added.
 The one thing worth setting up is where alerts should go.
+The one thing worth pressing is the three enable buttons, so the battery and signal data exists to watch.

 ## Configuration